 Who We Are

-PIs must recruit and create the best studies available, and at the same time ensure rapid start-up and profitability of trials.
-Academic affiliation and university participation are the best way to ensure the former, while individual institutions have historically been more accomplished in expediting study start-up and profitability.
+PIs must recruit and create the best studies available, and at the same time ensure rapid start-up and financial viability of trials.
+Academic affiliation and university participation are the best way to ensure the former, while individual institutions have historically been more accomplished in expediting study start-up and budgeting.Securing credit for research performed by UTHSC and other PIs at Participating Institutions enhances UT’s national standing.

-The Clinical Trials Network of Tennessee (CTN2) was created, as a 501(c)(3) subsidiary of UT Research Foundation (UTRF), governed by a Board representing participating institutions, including hospital systems and large practice plans, to enhance, state-wide multi-site clinical trials involving the University of Tennessee Health Science Center (UTHSC) faculty, participating hospitals and our practice plans and to ensure UTHSC receives credit for the research it conducts.
-CTN2 leverages the best of both worlds to provide university-based credibility and recruitment opportunities while employing expert contract capabilities geared to enabling rapid, hospital-led study start-up – to supplement rather than compete with current institutional resources, engaging more sponsors for more trials.
+Actively supported by leadership and PIs in all UTHSC colleges, the Clinical Trials Network of Tennessee (CTN2) is a 501(c)(3) subsidiary of the UT Research Foundation (UTRF), governed by a board representing participating institutions (including hospital systems and large practice plans) to enhance state-wide multi-site clinical trials involving UTHSC faculty and participating institutions.
+CTN2 leverages the best of both worlds– it provides university-based credibility and recruitment opportunities while employing expert contract capabilities geared to enabling rapid, hospital-led study start-up – to supplement rather than compete with current institutional resources, thereby engaging more sponsors for more trials.

 STRUCTURE & CONTRACTS

-CTN2 is a 501(c)(3) Tennessee non-profit corporation, organized as a subsidiary of UTRF, the sole corporate member.
-CTN2 is governed by a Board of Directors which includes a representative from each participating hospital, nominated by the hospital and elected by UTRF.
+CTN2 is an objective-driven 501(c)(3) Tennessee non-profit corporation, organized as a subsidiary of and funded through UTRF, the sole corporate member.
+CTN2 is governed by a Board of Directors which includes a representative from each participating institution, nominated by the institution and elected by UTRF.

 CTN2 markets its network of participating hospitals and practice groups, and access to TN-EDW and statewide trial patients to clinical trial sponsors.

-To accommodate the source of clinical trials within each participating hospital and practice group, CTN2 can contract in one of two ways:
+To accommodate the source of clinical trials within each participating hospital and practice group, CTN2 contracts in one of two equally valuable ways: